emartinezs44/ts4s/Readme.md

 ```

 After that, you can throw your model into your Spark cluster passing as parameters:
-- Input dataset(Note that with the format explained avobe)
+- Input dataset(Note that with the format explained above)
 - Bigdl model file.
 - Bigdl weights file.
 - Output model path.